 (1) Complying with environmental regulations and NASA policy related to official duties.

-(2) Helping the Centers achieve their environmental objectives and targets applicable to their organizational level.
+(2) Helping achieve environmental objectives and targets applicable to their organizational level.

 b.
 Each NASA organizational element is responsible for:

 (1) Incorporating this environmental policy into the earliest stages of program and project planning, budgeting, and implementation.

 (2) Allocating and maintaining appropriate levels of authority and funding.